microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Create new navigation property to protectedAppLockerFiles for deviceAppManagement

 ### [New-MgDeviceAppManagementMobileApp](New-MgDeviceAppManagementMobileApp.md)
-Create a new webApp object.
+Create a new macOSOfficeSuiteApp object.

 ### [New-MgDeviceAppManagementMobileAppAssignment](New-MgDeviceAppManagementMobileAppAssignment.md)
 Create a new mobileAppAssignment object.